intentkit/IntentKit/README.md

 3. Your app's icon goes in the same directory.
 You will need four copies of the icon, all with the same root name as your plist file:
     * `AppName.png`: 60x60
+    * `AppName~ipad.png`: 76x76
     * `AppName@2x.png`: 120x120
-    * `AppName-iPhone.png`: 76x76
-    * `AppName-iPad@2x.png`: 152x152
+    * `AppName@2x~ipad.png`: 152x152

-    These will all be shown as-is, so they should be prerendered.
+    Use the same square icons you're using in your app's Xcode project; IntentKit will take care of masking them so they appear as iOS-style rounded rectangles/superellipses.
 The root filename ("AppName" in those examples) must exactly match the filename of the plist.

 4. Open the example project in Xcode and run the tests (`Cmd+U`).
 This runs a linter which will let you know if any of the actions defined in your plist don't correspond to actual Objective-C handler methods, helping make sure you didn't make any typos.